LithaSchutte/Streamlit-Rasa-Webapp/README.md

 # Basic Usage

-1. Open the first terminal
+1. Open a first terminal window
    1. Switch to the rasa folder from the root directory with "cd rasa"
    2. Run the command "rasa train"
    3. Once the training is finished, execute "rasa run"

-2. Open the second terminal
+2. Open a second terminal window
    1. Switch to the rasa folder from the root directory with "cd rasa"
    2. Run the command "rasa run actions"

-3. Open the third terminal
+3. Open a third terminal window
    1. In the root directory, run "streamlit run App.py"

-4. Streamlit run will automatically open in the browser, if not, clicking on Local URL in the terminal after running the command in the third terminal will start the app
+4. Streamlit run will automatically open in the browser, if not, clicking on Local URL in the terminal output after running the command in the third terminal will start the app

-5. When the app opens for the first time, all the necessary files for the app will get generated (might take a few seconds, see progress bar in the App page)
+5. When the app opens for the first time, all the necessary files will get generated (this might take a few seconds, see progress bar in the App page)

 6. After files are initially generated, they will not have to be regenerated during each rerun.

 7. Multiple pages are accessible through the sidebar navigation.

 8. The last page is the chatbot, which will only work if the commands of the first 2 terminals are executed properly.
   Messages are sent through the streamlit chat interface.